DPDK/dpdk/doc/guides/nics/sfc_efx.rst

 - PORT_REPRESENTOR (cannot repeat; conflicts with other traffic source items)

+- REPRESENTED_PORT (cannot repeat; conflicts with other traffic source items)

 - PORT_ID (cannot repeat; conflicts with other traffic source items)

 - PHY_PORT (cannot repeat; conflicts with other traffic source items)